dabsterindia/Docker/Day-02-Images-Containers/README.md

-# 🐳 What is a Docker Image?
+# 🐳 Day 2 - What is a Docker Image?

 > A beginner-friendly guide to understanding Docker Images and getting hands-on with containers.